fieldtrip/website/workshop/madrid2019/tutorial_erp.md

 this in the [resting-state cleaning EEG tutorial](/workshop/madrid2019/tutorial_cleaning)

-## Computing and plotting the ERP's
+## Computing and plotting the ERPs

 ### Channel layout